|

 A personal account of two treks seemingly an age (but in reality just

-set in London and Peru, featuring action and adventure on the Inca Trail
+in London and Peru, featuring action and adventure on the Inca Trail and at

 - Details of the guide book Explore the Inca Trail, written by